michaeltosic/lego-analysis/README.md

 8. How does the value of lego sets change after they are not actively produced anymore (eol)?
 9. What themes do best after eol?

+The answers are determining from the mentioned data set by extracting the information, transforming it into the necessary form and displaying the visualization.

 *eol = lego-term for end-of-life meaning the date when the set is not being produced

 ## Motivation